BrianAtwell/emokit_stuff/README.md

 # emokit_stuff
 Basic work for the Brain Controller Interface project.

-Mainly stuff to get data to train neural networks and stuff to use that data and build an eeg analysis program.
+Mainly stuff to get data to train neural networks and stuff to use that data to build an eeg analysis program.

 Installing emokit on windows: